-- The SFO is the lead agency in the UK for the investigation and prosecution of corporate bribery.
+- The Serious Fraud Office (SFO) is the lead agency in the UK for the investigation and prosecution of corporate bribery.
 One of the most important considerations for corporate bodies who discover evidence of internal bribery is to consider the issues of self-reporting and cooperation.

 - Circumstances that meet a particular set of conditions set down by the SFO and endorsed by the judiciary, may result in a Deferred Prosecution Agreement (DPA) rather than formal prosecution.